You may have overheard someone say they are undergoing treatment for epilepsy. But what does this mean? Epilepsy is a

 - Abnormalities in the brain: Brain tumours or abnormalities such as vascular, arteriovenous, and cavernous corpus malformations can lead to epilepsy.

-- Head injuries: Epilepsy can be caused by trauma to the head following a car crash or severe accident.
+- Head injuries: Epilepsy can be caused by trauma to the lead following a car crash or severe accident.

 - Prenatal injury: In the womb, fetuses are susceptible to brain damage caused by various factors, including maternal infection, malnutrition, and oxygen deficiency.
 It can lead to the development of epilepsy.